F88/promidas/lib/fetcher/docs/DESIGN.md

 **Trade-off**: More verbose vs. better type safety

-### 4. Why Minimal Client Interface?
+### 4. Why Concrete Class Instead of Interface?

-**Decision**: `ListPrototypesClient` only requires `listPrototypes()`
+**Decision**: Use `ProtopediaApiCustomClient` concrete class, not an interface

 **Reasoning**:

-- Easier to mock in tests
+- Simpler to use (no need to understand abstraction)
-- Supports future alternative clients
+- Easier to test (can mock the class directly)
-- Follows interface segregation principle
+- Reduces over-engineering for single implementation
-- Reduces coupling
+- Can evolve to interface pattern if multiple implementations needed

 **Trade-off**: Less discoverability vs. better flexibility